-MSN protocol is not a proprietary protocol, so that the research could not be done on the RFC documents.
-However, from different resources MSN Messenger Protocol was examined.
+MSN protocol is not a proprietary protocol, so that the research couldn't be done on the RFC documents.
+However, from different resources MSN Messenger Protocol was examined and still is.
 Most of the status and error commands were studied.